»Student Accounts: Frequently Asked Questions

-Students can change their meal plan with the Student Business Services Office within the first 3 weeks of the semester via email or in person.
+Students can change their meal plan with the Student Business Services Office within the first 3 weeks of the semester by emailing your change request from your Chapman University email account or in person.

 +-Where can I get a commuter meal plan?

 Commuter meal plans are purchased with the Cashier in the Bhathal Student Services Building using cash, check, credit card or money order or can be charged against student account credit balances.
-All commuter meal plans expire at the end of the Spring semester each year.
+All commuter meal plans are non-refundable and expire at the end of the Spring semester each year.

 +-What is a declining balance account?

 The declining balance account is established by submitting payment to the Cashier’s Office or transferring funds from a credit balance on the student account.
-The funds are accessed using the student ID card and can be used in the Bookstore, for laundry money, print credits, library fines and in lieu of Panther Bucks in campus dining establishments.
+The funds are accessed using your Chapman University student ID card and can be used in the Bookstore, for laundry, print credits, library fines and at on campus dining establishments.
 Declining balance accounts never expire and unused funds are refundable.

 +-Who do I contact if have I have questions on my eBill?

 Other than interest, approved waivers and fines submitted by various departments to be charged, the activity on the student account is generated by activity by/through another office.
-For example, Tuition, Parking, Sickness Plan 1, Health Services and the Student Activities Fees are charged when a student registers and adjusted when a schedule change is made.
-Housing charges are input/revised by the Residence Life Office, and Financial Aid appears if the student is enrolled and meets all the criteria.
+For example, Tuition, Parking, Health Center Fee and the Student Activities Fees are charged when a student registers and adjusted when a schedule change is made.
+Housing charges are input/revised by the Residence Life Office, and Financial Aid appears if the student is enrolled and meets all the eligibility criteria.
 The Business Office reviews this activity for correctness, but may have to direct you to another office to resolve your questions.